jbirkenmaier/jbirkenmaier/README.md

 Future ideas for this project are to apply it to new problems like for example X-Ray imaging.

 ## My generative art gallery

+I like to create digital environments that mimic or are similiar to actual physical phenomenon and act on virtual objects.
+The objects behavior then is totally determined by its initial conditions (initial location, initial velocity) which I choose to be random.

 <div class="image-container">
 <img src="https://github.com/jbirkenmaier/jbirkenmaier/assets/127735731/d2207266-0bc9-43d5-b6ff-c61c6ed4edd5" alt="image" width="50" height="auto">
 <img src="https://github.com/jbirkenmaier/jbirkenmaier/assets/127735731/4adcbb38-c6c5-4836-8af7-537dd11f823c" alt="image" width="50" height="auto">